pyrod3v/MoreEnchanting/README.md

 - **Desperation - Swords, Axes and Maces**.
 When low on health, gain increased attack damage.
 - **Leech - Swords, Axes and Maces**.
 Has a 50% chance (configurable) to heal the user when dealing critical hits.
 Starts at 0.5 heart at level 1 and gives an extra 0.5 per level, up to level 3.
 - **Momentum - Swords and Axes**.
 Increases attack speed when landing consecutive hits.
 - **Marking - Swords, Axes and Maces**.
 Marks the hit entity.
-When the original attacker shoots the same entity with an arrow, it explodes with a power proportional to the enchantment level.
+When the original attacker shoots the same entity with an arrow, it explodes with power based on the enchantment level (max explosion power is 3, TNT's explosion power is 4).
 - **Frost Aspect - Swords**.
 Freezes hit enemies.

 ### Armor Enchantments